Michael Emenalo: Technical director

 Emenalo became director of player development at the Tucson Soccer Academy in the US in 2006, before joining the coaching staff at Chelsea when former manager Avram Grant was in charge in 2007.
 After the departure of Ray Wilkins, Emenalo was promoted from his position as chief scout to assistant first team coach on 18 November 2010.
 On 8 July 2011, Chelsea appointed Emenalo as Technical Director of the club.
 He completely restructured the club's academy, scouting, loan and women's team setups, and is credited as a key figure behind the club's success having overseen the scouting and transfers of key players including Juan Mata, Thibaut Courtois, Kevin De Bruyne, Mohamed Salah, N'Golo Kanté, Eden Hazard, and Cesc Fàbregas.
 He has been credited by numerous sources as being the driving force behind Chelsea's most influential signings.
 He has also been credited for the development of the Chelsea Football Club Academy (CFC Academy) as well as the recent resurgence of the Chelsea Football Club Women's Team.

 On 10 June 2013, Emenalo requested that his contract be terminated "to facilitate the return of José Mourinho", but his request was denied.

 On 6 November 2017, he resigned as technical director of the club, and at the end of that month joined Monaco as its sporting director.
 On 12 August 2019, Emenalo left Monaco by mutual consent.

 On 12 July 2023, The Athletic reported that Emenalo would become the first director of football of the Saudi Pro League.

 Personal life

-Emenalo's son, Landon, is currently a member of the Chelsea academy.
+Emenalo's son, Landon, is currently a player at Chelsea academy.